Dacher Keltner: Academic career

-His research focuses on the biological and evolutionary origins of compassion, awe, love, beauty, and power, social class, and social inequality.
+His research focuses on the cultural and evolutionary origins of compassion, awe, love, beauty, and power, social class, and social inequality.

-Keltner is the co-author of two textbooks, as well as the best-selling Born to Be Good: The Science of a Meaningful Life, The Compassionate Instinct, and most recently, in May 2016, The Power Paradox: How We Gain and Lose Influence.
-Keltner has published over 190 scientific articles, he has written for The New York Times Magazine, The New York Times, The London Times, The Wall Street Journal, SLATE, Utne Reader, and has received numerous national prizes and grants for his research.
-His research has been covered in Time, Newsweek, The New York Times, the BBC, CNN, NPR, The Wall Street Journal, and in many other outlets, and been a focus in two panels with the Dalai Lama.
+Keltner is the co-author of two textbooks, as well as the best-selling Born to Be Good: The Science of a Meaningful Life, The Compassionate Instinct, The Power Paradox: How We Gain and Lose Influence, and most recently, the national bestseller AWE: The New Science of Everyday Wonder and How it Can Transform Your Life.
+Keltner has published over 230 scientific articles and has written for The New York Times Magazine, The New York Times, The London Times, The Wall Street Journal, SLATE, Utne Reader.
+He has received numerous national prizes and grants for his research, teaching, and writing, and is a member of the american Academy of Arts and Sciences.

-His Science of Happiness MOOC at EdX has had over 300,000 enrollees.
-Keltner has received the outstanding teacher and research mentor awards from UC Berkeley, and seen 20 of his PhD students and post-doctoral fellows become professors.
+His Science of Happiness MOOC at EdX has had over 600,000 enrollees.
 Wired magazine recently rated his podcasts from his course Emotion as one of the five best educational downloads, and the Utne Reader selected Keltner for one of its 50 2008 visionaries.

-Keltner has collaborated with directors at Pixar, including film director and animator Pete Docter in preparation of his 2015 film Inside Out.
+Keltner has collaborated with directors at Pixar, including film director and animator Pete Docter in his films Inside Out and Soul.
 He has worked and continues to work with Facebook engineers and designers on projects such as Facebook stickers and Facebook reactions.
 He has also worked on projects at Google on altruism and emotion, and was recently featured in Tom Shadyac’s movie I Am.

-Keltner is also collaborating with the Sierra Club to get veterans and inner city kids outdoors.
+Keltner is collaborated with the Sierra Club to get veterans and inner city adolescents outdoors.
 Building upon his experiences in a restorative justice program with prisoners in San Quentin Prison, Keltner wrote a brief for a case – Ashker v.
 Governor of California – that led to the curtailment of solitary confinement in maximum-security prisons in California.